rl8 package

 Bases:

-if the value being monitored keeps the same minimum forpatience
+Trueif the value being monitored keeps the same minimum forpatiencenumber of times.- Parameters:

 key – Key of train stat to monitor.